 Rhode Island Domestic Violence Penalties: What is required for a Rhode Island Batterers Intervention Program?

-If convicted of a domestic criminal offense, ALL defendants must undergo a Batterers Intervention Program.
-One important reason to hire an aggressive RI Domestic Violence Lawyer is to avoid the expense and effort of completing the mandatory classes.
+If convicted of a domestic violence offense, ALL defendants must undergo a Batterers Intervention Program.
+One important reason to hire an aggressive defense attorney is to avoid the expense and effort of completing the mandatory classes.
 A Batterers Intervention Program is a psycho-educational group led by trained professional facilitators.
 Each meeting is an hour and a half to two hours for a minimum of 20 weeks.
 Fees are collected.
 Batterers learn to identify abusive behaviors and are taught to react non-abusively and instead communicate with their partner.
 Batterers Intervention Programs differ from and are not replaceable by substance abuse treatments, mental health services, family/marital/couples or other counseling.
 Participants are held accountable for their attendance, they must be on time, and cannot miss a meeting.
 Here is a list of the intervention programs:

 • Family Violence Intervention